TinyRave/AtomPackage/README.md

   Math.sin 55 * Math.PI * 2 * Math.pow(timeOffset, 0.3)
 ```

-_Note: this file will need a `.coffee` extension.
-Otherwise set the language to CoffeeScript._
+_Give the file a `.coffee` extension or manually set the language to CoffeeScript._

 Press `cmd + enter` to play (or `ctrl + enter` on Windows).

 Press `cmd + .` to stop.

+A complete debugger is provided by Atom's Developer Tools.